Meet the cutie sticks

 The structural test

 Using simplified calculation methods from the Eurocodes or using advanced Finite Element Method, it all comes down to stresses and internal forces.
 The test result data and intermediate stress and moment capacity calculations are simply compared to the stresses and internal forces induced by the applied loads.
 Voilà.
-We can tell you your required dosage of DURUS® EasyFinish fibers in your concrete element.
+We can tell you your required dosage of DURUS® EasyFinish fiber reinforcement and steel reinforcement in your concrete element.

 Standards and Codes